23 Beautiful Holiday Gifts That Give Back

 The Crane & Lion MGH Cancer Center Tight isn’t just the super-comfy legging your yoga-loving best friend will go crazy for, but also a way to help donate much-needed funds to the one hundred initiative at Mass General Cancer Center.
-A full 100 percent of proceeds from sales of these pants will be donated back to the organization, which is a great excuse to break them out for these chair yoga poses.
+A full 100 percent of proceeds from sales of these pants will be donated back to the organization.
+Don’t miss the 15 best ways to save money on your holiday shopping.

 Shedding light on depression

 The Hope The Uplifting Fragrance Scented Candle donates 100 percent of its proceeds donated to the Hope for Depression Research Foundation.
 With approximately 15 million Americans living with depression, it’s an important cause to champion.
 The candle features uplifting notes of jasmine, gardenia, and lily of the valley, and burns for up to 45 hours.

 For your glasses-wearing friends, eyebobs, a maker of whimsical reading glasses, is introducing a limited-edition frame, “Take A Stand,” to benefit Stand Up To Cancer (SU2C).
 Co-founded by Katie Couric in 2008, SU2C raises funds for collaborative cancer research that gets new treatments to the patients who need them quickly.
 For every purchase of “Take A Stand” frames, eyebobs will donate 20 percent to Stand Up To Cancer with a minimum contribution of $100K.
 If you’re not sure what to buy your loved ones, use this list of the 50 most popular gifts ordered on Amazon for inspiration!

 Diaper bags fund vaccinations